Google’s quantum supremacy milestone heralds a brave new world of computing

-Though researchers have long held that quantum computing would one day offer a vastly more powerful architecture, overcoming the challenges posed by the basic science have left such devices performing remedial tasks that could just as easily be accomplished by existing systems.
+Researchers have long held that quantum computing would one day offer a vastly more powerful architecture, but overcoming the challenges posed by the basic science have left such devices performing remedial tasks that could just as easily be accomplished by existing systems.

 Until now.

-Today, Google announced that it had achieved “quantum supremacy.”
-It’s an industry term that at its most basic level means they managed to perform something on a quantum computing that most likely would not be possible using traditional computing systems.
+Today, Google announced that it has achieved “quantum supremacy.”
+It’s an industry term that at its most basic level means the team managed to perform something on a quantum computer that would likely not be possible using traditional computing systems.

-“In many ways, the exercise of building a quantum computer is one long lesson in everything we don’t yet understand about the world around us,” wrote Google CEO Sindar Pichai in a blog post.
+“In many ways, the exercise of building a quantum computer is one long lesson in everything we don’t yet understand about the world around us,” wrote Google CEO Sundar Pichai in a blog post.
 “While the universe operates fundamentally at a quantum level, human beings don’t experience it that way.
-In fact many principles of quantum mechanics directly contradict our surface level observations about nature.
+In fact, many principles of quantum mechanics directly contradict our surface-level observations about nature.
 Yet the properties of quantum mechanics hold enormous potential for computing.”

 For people lamenting that there doesn’t seem to be much fundamental innovation happening in the tech industry, this breakthrough should make them rethink their cynicism.

 But researchers have also grown nervous that computers are reaching the physical end of Moore’s Law.
-That would severely cramp advances in areas such as autonomous vehicles and personalized medicine which are going to need vastly greater computing to realize their potential and manage the massive data they require.
+That would severely cramp advances in areas such as autonomous vehicles and personalized medicine, which are going to need vastly greater computing to realize their potential and manage the massive data they require.

 This is hopefully where quantum computers will remove those roadblocks.
 A quantum computer such as the one created by Google works at the quantum level by manipulating atoms and putting them into a “quantum state.”
-That means that these systems and simultaneously exist in several states, allowing for greater computing complexity than the current binary states.
+This means these systems can simultaneously exist in several states, allowing for greater computing complexity than the current binary states.

 These “quantum bits” or “qubits” will eventually be able to perform infinitely more complex tasks.
 This includes such scenarios as creating a citywide routing system that optimizes the route of every self-driving vehicle.
 The ability to model molecules or the whole brain more precisely using quantum computers could transform medicine and material science.